rpocklin/sidekiq-redislog/README.md

 gem 'sidekiq-redislog'
 ```

-Start up your rails stack
+1. Start up your rails stack
-Navigate to '/sidekiq' (or your custom remapped route)
+2. Navigate to '/sidekiq' (or your custom remapped route)
-Click 'redis' tab
+3. Click 'redis' tab
-You will see activity (at the very least 'OK')
+4. You will see activity (at the very least 'OK' should appear in the text area.)
-  you can create activity by opening the other Sidekiq tabs (Dashboard/Workers/etc) in new windows.

 ## Dependencies